Last Updated on

 In photography, leading lines are compositional tools used to guide the attention of the viewer to a specific element within a frame.
 In essence, they help draw the viewer’s eyes to the photo’s point of interest.

-The lines could be anything like a roadway, a railway line, a bridge or a river, which leads the eyes to a particular subject or point of the photograph.
+The lines could be anything like a roadway, like in the skateboarding photo above, a railway line, a bridge or a river, which leads the eyes to a particular subject or point of the photograph.

 The best part is that this amazing skill is very easy to learn.